MPesci-Portfolio/MPesci-Portfolio/README.md

 # Hello, I'm Matteo!
 <a href="https://www.linkedin.com/in/matteo-pesci/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 After seven great years in the public sector, I am now following my passion and transitioning into IT and Cyber Security.
-Check out my portfolio below to see the types of projects I have been working on and the certification I have acheived along the way!
+Check out my portfolio below to see the types of projects I have been working on and the certifications I have acheived along the way!

 ## Objective
-My experience of working on a Service Desk years ago, reinforced to me of my passion for problem solivng technical issues and since then, I have discovered a new found interest in Cyber Security.
+My experience of working on a Service Desk years ago, reinforced to me of my passion for problem solivng technical issues and since then, I have also discovered a new found interest in Cyber Security.
 I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as an Analyst.
 However, I am also open to Service Desk or Support Technician roles to further enhance my technical knowledge.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]